Before you go into my journey of how I created the first Rhymney Valley Literature and Arts Festival.

 Please look at this years festival http://www.facebook.com/groups/152506735136251/events

-We have a bank account.
-Bargoed Town Council have given RVLAF £150 grant.
+Bargoed Town Council gave RVLAF £150 grant.

 Posters flyers and banners have arrived.

-Organised an auction in March to raise funds for our musicans.
+Organised an auction in March to raise funds for our musicians.
 A big thank you to Spar Bargoed and Bargoed’s only bakers Aubries (Sam Williams) Ian Tog Jenkins and John and Julie Pritchard for the donations.